Fiber-optic communication: Last mile

-Although fiber-optic systems excel in high-bandwidth applications, optical fiber has been slow to achieve its goal of fiber to the premises or to solve the last mile problem.
-However, FTTH deployment has increased significantly over the last decade and is projected to serve millions more subscribers in the near future.
+Although fiber-optic systems excel in high-bandwidth applications, the last mile problem remains unsolved as fiber to the premises has experienced slow uptake.
+However, fiber to the home (FTTH) deployment has accelerated.
 In Japan, for instance EPON has largely replaced DSL as a broadband Internet source.
-South Korea's KT also provides a service called FTTH (Fiber To The Home), which provides fiber-optic connections to the subscriber's home.
 The largest FTTH deployments are in Japan, South Korea, and China.
 Singapore started implementation of their all-fiber Next Generation Nationwide Broadband Network (Next Gen NBN), which is slated for completion in 2012 and is being installed by OpenNet.
 Since they began rolling out services in September 2010, network coverage in Singapore has reached 85% nationwide.

-In the US, Verizon Communications provides a FTTH service called FiOS to select high-ARPU (Average Revenue Per User) markets within its existing territory.
-The other major surviving ILEC (or Incumbent Local Exchange Carrier), AT&T, uses a FTTN (Fiber To The Node) service called U-verse with twisted-pair to the home.
-Their MSO competitors employ FTTN with coax using HFC.
+In the US, Verizon Communications provides a FTTH service called FiOS to selected high-average-revenue-per-user markets within its existing territory.
+The other major surviving incumbent local exchange carrier, AT&T, uses a fiber to the node (FTTN) service called U-verse with twisted-pair to the home.
+Their MSO competitors employ FTTN with coax using hybrid fiber-coaxial networks.
 All of the major access networks use fiber for the bulk of the distance from the service provider's network to the customer.

-The globally dominant access network technology is EPON (Ethernet Passive Optical Network).
-In Europe, and among telcos in the United States, BPON (ATM-based Broadband PON) and GPON (Gigabit PON) had roots in the FSAN (Full Service Access Network) and ITU-T standards organizations under their control.
+The globally dominant access network technology is Ethernet passive optical network (EPON).
+In Europe, and among telcos in the United States, ATM-based Broadband PON (BPON) and Gigabit PON (GPON) had roots in the Full Service Access Network (FSAN) and ITU-T standards organizations under their control.

 Comparison with electrical transmission

 The choice between optical fiber and electrical (or copper) transmission for a particular system is made based on a number of trade-offs.
-Optical fiber is generally chosen for systems requiring higher bandwidth or spanning longer distances than electrical cabling can accommodate.
+Optical fiber is generally chosen for systems requiring higher bandwidth, operating in harsh environments or spanning longer distances than electrical cabling can accommodate.

-The main benefits of fiber are its exceptionally low loss (allowing long distances between amplifiers/repeaters), its absence of ground currents and other parasite signal and power issues common to long parallel electric conductor runs (due to its reliance on light rather than electricity for transmission, and the dielectric nature of fiber optic), and its inherently high data-carrying capacity.
-Thousands of electrical links would be required to replace a single high bandwidth fiber cable.
+The main benefits of fiber are its exceptionally low loss (allowing long distances between repeaters), its absence of ground currents and other parasite signal and power issues common to long parallel electric conductor runs (due to its reliance on light rather than electricity for transmission, and the dielectric nature of fiber optic), and its inherently high data-carrying capacity.
+Thousands of electrical links would be required to replace a single high-bandwidth fiber cable.
 Another benefit of fibers is that even when run alongside each other for long distances, fiber cables experience effectively no crosstalk, in contrast to some types of electrical transmission lines.
-Fiber can be installed in areas with high electromagnetic interference (EMI), such as alongside utility lines, power lines, and railroad tracks.
+Fiber can be installed in areas with high electromagnetic interference (EMI), such as alongside power lines, and railroad tracks.
 Nonmetallic all-dielectric cables are also ideal for areas of high lightning-strike incidence.